 Some form of back disability affects most people at one time or another, inhibiting their ability to work.
 The bulk of back injuries are short term, and workers can resume their employment.
 Yet for some, a disabling back injury can turn into a lifetime of pain that tears at the quality of life.
 Being denied back disability benefits can be frustrating, but an experienced attorney can help you turn that around.

 Insurance companies routinely challenge back disability claims.
 If this has been your experience, it may be time to seek legal help to prove you are indeed disabled.
 Don’t risk losing your disability benefits on a technicality, or at the hands of a shrewd insurance company or an imperfect government program.

-The attorneys at Mehr, Fairbanks & Peterson fully understand the reasons, excuses or tactics that insurance companies and government disability programs use to deny claims.
+The attorneys at Mehr Fairbanks Trial Lawyers fully understand the reasons, excuses or tactics that insurance companies and government disability programs use to deny claims.
 We want you to know that you can call on us for answers.
 To fight back disability claims denied by insurance companies, your lawyer must know exactly what information to provide to meet the insurance company’s threshold for proof of back injury disability.

 The insurance company will do their best to deny the claim based on insufficient medical records and many other arguments.
 Employee long term disability benefits (ERISA) and private disability insurance are governed by very different laws.
 You need an attorney who is adept at negotiations, complex appeals procedures, and litigation in both state and federal courts.

 Types of Back Injuries that Qualify for Disability